ADD-ONS / MEDICATION

 - avoid repeated puncture attempts in high-risk patients

-- spinal hematoma should be suspected in the case of sudden sensorimotor and/or sphincter deficits or severe low back pain after puncture ⇒ perform MRI immediately and consult a neurosurgeon ( after > 8h the prognosis is already unfavorable despite successful surgery!)
+- spinal hematoma should be suspected if sudden sensorimotor and/or sphincter deficits or severe low back pain occur after puncture ⇒ perform MRI immediately and consult a neurosurgeon ( after > 8h, the prognosis is already unfavorable despite successful surgery!)
 [Herlocker, 2010]

-- on the other hand, periprocedural discontinuation of antithrombotic medication is associated with an increased risk of thromboembolism
+- on the other hand, periprocedural discontinuation of antithrombotic medication increases thromboembolism risk

 - aspirin withdrawal precedes up to 10.2% of acute cardiovascular syndromes (Burger, 2005)